Abbyog27/Project-1/README.md

 let sushi;
 ```

-We do this by assigning getting the context from the canvas element and assigning it to a variable.
-The syntax is `canvasElement.getContext('2d')`

-### Make Some Characters!
+### Making the Characters

-It's time to make our game!
-So our goal is to have an `ninja` (which will be controlled by the movement of the mouse), our `sushi` (which will be randomly falling), and our `ninja stars` (which will be randomly crossing the game canvas).
-They will all have their image accordingly.
+The code creates classes to handle the characters the player`ninja` (which will be controlled by the movement of the mouse), Target `sushi` (which will be randomly moving along the y-axis), and  Projectile`stars` (which will be randomly moving a long the x axis).
+They all have their image accordingly.

-We will creat a class for each character which will have everything to render the ninja (player), sushi (target) and ninja star (projectile).
-We make an instance of the class by calling it using javascript's `new`.

 ```javascript
 class Player {